athenasaurav/intentless/README.md

 haystack-api_1   | [2021-01-01 10:21:58 +0000] [17] [INFO] Application startup complete.
 ```

-**4. Open the Streamlit UI for Haystack by pointing your browser to the "External URL" from above.**
+**4. Open the Streamlit UI for LilChirp by pointing your browser to the "External URL" from above.**

 You should see the following: